gyulanemeth/bluefox.email/posts/gmail-spam-complaints-google-postmaster-tools.md

 ---
 title: Gmail Spam Complaints and Google Postmaster Tools
-description: Gmail does not report individual spam complaints to email platforms.
-Learn how Google Postmaster Tools reveals the missing signals and helps identify problematic emails.
+description: Gmail hides spam complaints from your email platform.
+See how Google Postmaster Tools reveals the missing signal and helps you trace the problem email.
 thumbnail: /assets/articles/gmail-spam-complaints-google-postmaster-tools-share.webp

 layout: post